DamRsn/NeuralNote/README.md

 - Gather some audio
     - Click record.
 Works when recording for real or when playing the track in a DAW.
     - Or drop an audio file on the plugin. (.wav, .aiff, .flac, .mp3 and .ogg (vorbis) supported)
-- The midi transcription instantly appears in the piano roll section.
-Play with the different settings to adjust it.
+- The MIDI transcription instantly appears in the piano roll section.
+- Listen to the result by clicking the play button.
+    - Play with the different settings to adjust the transcription, even while listening to it
+    - Individually adjust the level of the source audio and the synthesized transcription
-- Export the MIDI transcription with a simple drag and drop from the plugin to a MIDI track.
+- Once you're satisfied, export the MIDI transcription with a simple drag and drop from the plugin to a MIDI track.

 **Watch our presentation video for the Neural Audio Plugin competition [here](https://www.youtube.com/watch?v=6_MC0_aG_DQ)**.